Calabash: India

-In Bangladesh the fruit is served with rice as a common dish.
-It is called "Lau" in this country.

 Nepal

 In Nepal, in the Madheshi southern plains, preparations other than as a normal vegetable include halva and khichdi.

 Pakistan

 In Pakistan, the calabash is cultivated on a large scale as its fruit are a popular vegetable.

 Sri Lanka

 In Sri Lanka, it is used in combination with rice to make a variety of milk rice, which is a popular dish in Sri Lanka.
 Different types of curries are also made using this, especially white curries with coconut milk.

 Europe

 Italy

 In Southern Italy and Sicily, the variety Lagenaria siceraria var. longissima, called zucca da vino, zucca bottiglia, or cucuzza, is grown and used in soup or along with pasta.

-In Sicily, mostly in the Palermo area, a traditional soup called "Minestra di Tenerumi" is made with the tender leaves of var.
-Longissima along with peeled tomato and garlic.
+In Sicily, mostly in the Palermo area, a traditional soup called "Minestra di Tenerumi" is made with the tender leaves of L. siceraria var. longissima along with peeled tomato and garlic.
 The young leaves are themselves called "tenerumi", and Lagenaria in Sicily is cultivated both professionally and in home orchards mostly to use the leaves as a vegetable, the fruit being treated almost as a secondary product.

 It is also grown by the Italian diaspora.